Chipdelmal/MoNeT/docs/Centrality.md

 ## Centrality Measures

-In terms of mosquito movement, there is a case to be made in terms of using approximations that allow us to get a broad-scope idea of where we should focus our elimination efforts.
+Identifying the most important nodes in our landscape in terms of mosquito movement is a crucial task.
+Network theory provides with a set of tools that have been used in the past to analyze flow of information/matter (water, electricity, messages, traffic, etcetera), and obtain the sections of the movement matrix that are crucial in terms of mosquito movement (hubs and bridges).

 <img src="./media/MoroniPoint.jpg" width="50%" align="middle"><img src="./media/MoroniHex.jpg" width="50%" align="middle">